MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-create-reports.md

     - Share data and give people access to the dataset to work.
     - Select a table or column to export data or select more than one table to create a paginated report.

-When you find interesting reports relevant to your team, bring them into your collaboration by adding them to channels, meetings, and chats as tabs or in a conversation.
+When you find interesting reports relevant to your team, bring them into your collaboration.
+Add them to channels, meetings, and chats as tabs or in a conversation.

 ## Enhance reports in the Power BI service and in Teams